canonical/ubuntu-server-documentation/docs/how-to/software/package-management.md

 sudo apt upgrade
 ```

-For details on how to upgrade to a new Ubuntu release, see our [guide on upgrading releases](how-to-upgrade-your-release.md).
+For details on how to upgrade to a new Ubuntu release, see our {ref}`guide on upgrading releases <upgrade-your-release>`.
 For further information about using APT, read the comprehensive [APT User's Guide](https://www.debian.org/doc/user-manuals#apt-guide), or type `apt help`.

 ## Aptitude